 Then we turned back to where we came from through the steep rock steps and headed back to my car.

 Overall, what do I think?
-Well the hike was really easy but what made it difficult were how tricky some of the trails branched out.
+Well, the hike was really easy but what made it difficult were how tricky some of the trails branched out.
 It’s very poorly marked.
-But it’s a beautiful place of nature here in Jersey and it’s not a bad thing to get lost sometimes, as a prime example how we were able to find a scenic overlook after the waterfalls.
-There is also lots to explore in the forest because you will come across random things, wild flowers and you will see deer wandering through (maybe even snakes, yikes!).
+But the Hemlock Falls in South Orange, New Jersey is a beautiful place of nature here in Jersey and it’s not a bad thing to get lost sometimes, as a prime example how we were able to find a scenic overlook after the waterfalls.
+There is also lots to explore in the forest because you will come across random things, wildflowers and you will see deer wandering through (maybe even snakes, yikes!).
 I do recommend you get more prepared on hiking this unlike us, who were a bit unprepared like studying the area and map and we forgot to spray on insect repellent.
 Look at my helpful tips on how to get prepared for hiking.